-Масто Definition
+Macro Definition

-coloraxis_title
+coloraxis_title Is the text that displays over the color axis when a color scale is used.

 data_page_slider_current_index Index position of the slider

 data_page_slider_current_label Label of the current slider position

 group_count Number of groups

 group_id Group number

 group_label Group label

 group_percent Percent for each series within the group

 group_sum Series sum for current group

 metadata_value Applies the numeric format from the metadata to data labels and tooltips

-For more information, see Applying the Numeric Format From the Metadata to Data Labels and Tooltips on page 137.
+For more information, see Applying the Numeric Format From the Metadata to Data Labels and Tooltips on page 119.

-misc_id
+misc_id Is the miscellaneous ID for a given riser.
+Its specific value depends on the current riser being evaluated, for example, the misc_id is 'bar' for bars, 'marker' for markers, 'line' for the line part of a line chart.

 nested_label Group label

-object_id
+object_id Is the object ID for the current riser or chart object being evaluated.
+For example, for a bar on a bar chart object_id is 'riser'.

 row_id Row number in a matrix chart

 row_label Row label in a matrix chart

 series_count Number of series in the request

+Масто Definition

 series_id Series number

 series_label Series label

 series_percent Percent of current series within all groups.

 series_sum Sum of current series for all groups.

-Масто Definition

 tooltipn The n th field in the tooltip attribute category.

 value The value represented by the series when using chart attribute syntax.

 xaxis_title x-axis title

 yaxis_title y-axis title

 zaxis_title z-axis title